syxiaa/ball-k-means/README.md

 ## C++ version:

-* Call ball_k_means function
+### Call 'ball_k_means' function

 #### Parameters:

 * dataset: clustering data in Matrix format in the Eigen library.

-* centroids: initial center point data in Matrix format in the Eigen library.
+* centroids: initial center point data in matrix format in the Eigen library.

 * detail: bool type variable, 'true' means output detailed information (including k value, distance calculation times, time, etc.), 'false' means no detailed information is output.
 The default is false.

 #### Output:

-* labels: labels of clustering data in Matrix format in the Eigen library.
+* labels: labels of clustering data in matrix format in the Eigen library.

-### python version:
+## python version:

+### Step1: declare class 'ball_k_means' and initialize algorithm.

+#### Parameters:

-* python: modify the location of the data and center point.
-In function 'ball_k_means', you can change the param 'isRing' ('0' represents the algorithm with ring area and others represent the algorithm with no ring area) to choose the different version of the algorithm.
+* isRing: int type, switch the ring version and the no ring version of the algorithm.
+'1' means the current algorithm is a ring version ,and others mean the current algorithm is no ring version.

+### Step2: call 'fit' function

+#### Parameters:

+* s1: absolute path of th csv file of clustering data.

+* s2: absolute path of th csv file of initial center point data.

+* detail: bool type variable, 'true' means output detailed information (including k value, distance calculation times, time, etc.), 'false' means no detailed information is output.
+The default is false.

+#### Output:

+* m: labels of clustering data in numpy matrix format.

 # Doesn't work?